DojoDanger1/find-the-flamingo/readme.md

 # Changelog

+## v2.5.11
+### Adjustments
+- Player is no longer forced to be teleported/timewarped in 1-player scenarios
+### Bug Fixes
+- Grammatical Errors

 ## v2.5.10
 ### Bug Fixes
 - Added `SHORTEST_PATH_TO_FLAMINGO` to save file to ensure it remains constant between games